 Inland, sample local farm products such as the sweet maple syrup, sold throughout the region; it’s the best in the world.
 Look also for Vermont’s famous cheeses and cider; Maine’s tiny, tasty wild blueberries; and heirloom apples in western Massachusetts.

-In summer, small farmers across New England set up stands at the end of their driveways offering fresh produce straight from the garden.
-You can usually find berries, fruits, and sometimes home-baked breads.
+Every summer, small farmers across the region set up stands at the ends of driveways selling fresh produce straight from the garden.
+You can find berries, stone fruits, veggies, and sometimes home-baked items here.
 These stands are rarely tended; just leave what you owe, and maybe a bit of a tip, in the coffee can.
 Also watch for the appearance of “pick-your-own” farms in summertime.
 For a fee that’s typically less than what you pay in a store for the fruit, you fill up containers of strawberries or blueberries and take [‘]em home.
 Kids love this.

 - Clam chowder: The obligatory Boston dish of choice, clam chowder consists simply of chopped clams, milk, and some butter, flour and/or salt pork to thicken the mixture up into soup form.
 Interestingly, Rhode Islanders eat a reddish version incorporating tomatoes or tomato soup in lieu of the milk.